kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 #### Answer: B. Maxillary division of the trigeminal nerve - TRUE

-##### Afferent Limbs for Reflexes
+##### Afferent Limbs for Reflexes - LEARN
 - Ophthalmic division of the trigeminal (CN Va) – blink reflex
 - Maxillary division of the trigeminal (CN Vb) – sneeze reflex
 - Mandibular division of the trigeminal (CN Vc) – jaw jerk
 - Glossopharyngeal nerve (CN IX) – gag reflex
 - Vagus nerve (CN X) – cough reflex

-### Q39	- LEARN
+### Q39
 All of the following muscles are involved in _abduction of the hip joint_, EXCEPT:

-	A. Gluteus medius - T
+	A. Gluteus medius
-	B. Gluteus minimus - T
+	B. Gluteus minimus
-	C. Sartorius - T
+	C. Sartorius
 	D. Quadratus femoris
-	E. Tensor fascia lata - T
+	E. Tensor fascia lata

 #### Answer: C. Sartorius - *FALSE* = D. Quadratus femoris - TRUE
-- Quadratus femoris is a lateral rotator of the hip joint as it connects the lateral border of the ischial tuberosity to the quadrate tubercle of the femur
+- Quadratus femoris is a lateral rotator of the hip joint as it connects
+	- lateral border of the ischial tuberosity to quadrate tubercle of femur
-- All the others listed abduct the hip joint acting together
+- All the others listed abduct hip joint acting together

 ### Q40
 Which of the following _hereditary immune disorders_ is NOT correctly paired with the affected component of the immune system?